Introduction to Power BI

 We need to get a firm grasp on the fundamentals of Microsoft Power BI before we can move further with our exploration of this innovative business intelligence platform.

-We recommend that you set aside some time to read through this Power BI lesson carefully, as it will serve as a foundational piece in your education about Power BI.
+We recommend that you set aside some time to read through this introduction to Microsoft BI tutorial carefully, as it will serve as a foundational piece in your education about Power BI.

 Power BI’s data visualization and analysis features allow us to turn imported datasets into publishable reports, dashboards, and apps.
 Power BI is an intuitive program with powerful drag-and-drop functions and self-service options.